knchaffin/Meander/README.md

 ## Quickstart

 Meander is self contained except for actual sound generation.
-It has it's own clock, so you do not need to connect a clock generator.
+It has it's own clock, so you do not have to connect an external clock generator, but an external clock gives more control in advanced setup, particularly when Meander is used with other clocked modules.
 The minimum configuration is to connect the Harmony 1V/Oct output to a polyphonic VCO and the VCO to a mixer or Audio output module.
 The sound will not be great, but that is the first step.
 Then connect the melody and bass 1V/Oct outputs to their own VCOs.
 The melody output is 1 channel monophonic.
 The bass output is 1 or 2 channel polyphonic.
 The harmony output is 3 or 4 channel polyphonic.
-Next steps are to add an ADSR and VCA for each part.
+Next steps are to add an ADSR and VCA for each part if needed.
 The Meander gate outputs should control the ADSR trigger.
 Everything else is just icing on the cake.

 Here is a minimal complexity but fully featured demo patch.
+In this, FM-OP has its own ADSR and VCA.

 ![Meander](./res/Meander-Demo-Patch.png)

 ## General:
 Meander is fundamentally a musical "expert" system that has quite a few rules for what makes western music sound good and applies those rules to "sequence" other sound generation modules.
-Meander has no audio sound generation or modification capabilities, so even though it is basically a complex application (which Meander is and has been over its 30+ year history), it is lightweight in terms of the load it puts on the CPU and DSP.
+Meander has no audio sound generation or modification capabilities, so even though it is basically a complex application (which Meander is and has been over its 30+ year history), it is lightweight in terms of the load it puts on the CPU and DSP .
 Meander has its own internal clock, so no inputs are required in order to start making music.

 Is Meander a generative or algorithmic composition engine?
 Probably, but I think of it more as an "improvisation system".
 I've tried to incorporate elements of how musicians improvise melody against a harmonic progression and bassline.
 The melody player might play scale runs, chord note runs and structured scale or chord note riffs or ostinatos in coordination with the harmony lead.
 Meander uses fBm time correlated noise to give fractal structure to the scale runs and chord arpeggios, while doing its best to sound good (or at least musical).

 Meander is limited to western music heptatonic (7) note scales, primarily so that the chord rules can be uniformly applied.
 Meander is founded on the 7 modes and 12 roots (~keys) for 84 combinations of mode and root.
 The Circle of 5ths is the visualization device for seeing the mode and root harmonic intervals.
 The proper key signature notation is displayed inside of the circle of 5ths.

 The Meander module panel is generated procedurally at runtime, rather than an relying on an SVG file.
 It has an SVG file but that only has the panel size and background color.
-Only one functional instance of Meander can be loaded from the VCV Rack plugin browser.
-If a second or other instance is loaded, the additional instances are disabled and the user is notified of that via a warning on the added panel image.
-This is due to the complex issues of porting a large stand alone Windows application to Rack, and the complications of having extensive global memory data and code.
+As a result, it puts a somewhat higher demand on the GPU than many modules.

+Whereas you only need one Meander module in a patch, beginning with V2.0.15, multiple instances of Meander can be added to a patch via the browser or by duplcating an existing instance.
+Meander is no longer a "singleton".
+If you change the panel theme or panel contrast for one Meander instance, it changes it for all Meander instances in the patch as well as changes the light/dark theme to match in the browser.
+Whereas the PurrSoftware plugin still has some "global data", only the panel theme global variables are shared by multiple instances of Meander in a patch as are a small number of variables that deal with musical values that are shared across Meander instances, wuch as note names.
+All other variables and parameters are stored at the Meander module instance level.
+That means that any selections and settings you change on a given Meander instance panel are stored at the instance level and are independent from other Meander module instance settings.

+Whereas you can now have multiple instances of Meander in a patch now, that is an advanced topic and should probably only be tried once you are familar with the basics of Meander.
+Synchronizing the multiple instances is a challenge.
+Here are a few suggestions for how to synchronize multiple Meander module instances:
+* Use a CLOCKED module with an 8X CLK output as the 8x BPM Clock input on the first Meander instance and the CLOCKED BPM output as the BPM input on the first Meander instance as well as on subsequent Meander instances.
+Then run the 8x BPM Clock output from the first Meander instance to the 8x BPM Clock inputs on subsequent Meander instances.
+Run the CLOCKED RESET output to the RESET input on each Meander module.
+In this setup, each Meander instances will be running at the same clock speed and BPM.
+* Use a separate ClOCKED module for each Meander instance.
+Set each CLOCKED module BPM to powers of 2 relative settings.
+Run the RESET output from the 1st CLOCKED module to the RESET inputs on each subsequent CLOCKED module as well as to the RESET input on each Meander module instance.
+Run an X8 CLK output from each CLOCKED module to one of the Meander 8x BPM Clock inputs.
+Run the RESET and RUN outputs from the first CLOCKED module to the RESET and RUN inputs on subsequent CLOCKED modules as well as to each Meander module.
+* Remember, the multiple Meander modules could be "playing" sound generators at the same time, or their outputs could be switched over time such that at any one time only one of the Meander modules is "playing" sound generators.
+* The possibilities are near infinite but will require a deep understanding on how to synchronize the multiple Meander modules in some way that sounds musical or "interesting".
+You are probably on your own if you go in this direction.

 All Meander panel control parameters can be controlled by an external 0-10V CV via the input jack just to the left of each parameter knob or button.
 No external control is necessary to use Meander.
 The CV control is there to allow you to do (almost) anything you can dream up.
 Just be aware that CV parameter control actuallly changes the value of the param knobs and buttons and the knobs and buttons will change value depending on the CV input.
 These are like "motorized controls" available for some high end audio equipment.

 The mode and root are selected by the control knobs on the far left side of the panel.
-The 7 modes uccur in "modal brightness" order with the Lydian mode being the brightest and the Locrian mode being the darkest (with the most flatted scale notes).
+The 7 modes occur in "modal brightness" order with the Lydian mode being the brightest and the Locrian mode being the darkest (with the most flatted scale notes).
 As you rotate these knobs, the circle of 5ths will rotate to show the chords that should be played for this mode and root.
 The root will always be at the I degree position and is also designated by a red light just inside of the inner circle.
 Only the colored segments should be played.
 Technically, this is a diatonic circle.
 Each colored segment is marked with the chord "degree", which are the Roman numerals I-VII.
 The degrees are color coded as to whether the chord will be played as a major, minor or diminished chord.
 Major chord degrees are designated with uppercase Roman numerals whereas minor chord degrees are designated with lower case Roman numerals.
 A diminished chord degree is designated with a lowercase Roman numeral and a superscript "degree" symbol.
 All of this is done automatically by Meander, following music theory common practice.

 Meander has 3 main music "parts" sub-panels: Harmony (chords), Melody and Bass.
 The harmony drives the melody and the bass parts.
 The melody drives the arpeggiator (arp) sub-part.
 The arpeggiator is a melodic arpeggiator rather than a harmonic arpeggiator.
 Each of the parts can be enabled or disabled via the "Enable" buttons at the top of the subpanels.
 If the part is not enabled, Meander still composes that part (so that the harmony part is always available to the bass generator) but does not play that part.

 Each part has three output ports at the bottom of the panel.
 Those are the 1V/octave, the gate and the volume outputs.
 The 1v/Oct output is typically  connected to a VCO V/OCT input, whereas the Gate output is typcially connected to an ADSR gate input, which is connected to a VCA.
-Meander follows the Gate voltage standard (or optionally via the Meander options menun, a "volume over gate"  format that is not common practice, for which  gate off state is 0V and the gate on state is >=2.1V .
-The gate on voltage also carries the volume for the note in the range of 2.1V-10V.
+Meander follows the Gate voltage standard (or optionally via the Meander options menu, a "volume over gate"  format that is not common practice, for which  gate off state is 0V and the gate on state is >=2.1V .
+The gate over voltage also carries the volume for the note in the range of 2.1V-10V.
 Thus, the gate output can also be used to control volume by modulating a VCA or controlling an ADSR Sustain parameter, or the channel level on a mixer, etc.  The gate could also be used as a CV for anything else you choose to use it for).
 The volume output is totally optional for anything you might want to use it for.
 It passes the part Volume setting out, but it may also be modulated by such things as bass part note accents.
 It can safely be ignored until you become more experienced with Meander.

 A big aspect of Meander is that the harmony, melody and bass parts "meander" according to some fairly complex fractal based math.
 You do not have to worry about that unless you want to.
 Meander uses "fractal Brownian motion" for producing meandering patterns.
 The specic type of fBm variation is called 1/f noise and is made up of 1D quintic interpoldated Perlin noise, where the 1-D is time.

+Note: Meander uses middle C as C4.
+That is denoted on the staves of the score display.

 Each of the three parts is discussed following in more detail: